 Determining Significant Figures

 When you look at a reported measurement, it is necessary to be able to count the number of significant figures.
-The table below (Table below) details the rules for determining the number of significant figures in a reported measurement.
+Table below details the rules for determining the number of significant figures in a reported measurement.
 For the examples in the table, assume that the quantities are correctly reported values of a measured quantity.

 Significant Figure Rules

 1. All nonzero digits in a measurement are significant